icebob/moleculer-java-site/src/caching.md

 ### Limiting cache key length

 Occasionally, the key can be very long, which can cause performance issues.
-To avoid it, maximize the length of concatenated params in the key with `maxParamsLength` cacher option.
+To avoid it, maximize the length of concatenated params in the key with "maxParamsLength" cacher option.
 When the key is longer than this configured limitvalue, the cacher calculates a hash (SHA256) from the full key and adds it to the end of the key.

-> The minimum of `maxParamsLength` is 44 (SHA 256 hash length in Base64).
+The minimum of "maxParamsLength" is 44 (SHA 256 hash length in Base64).
-> To disable key shortening, set `maxParamsLength` to zero.
+To disable key shortening, set "maxParamsLength" to zero.

 **Generate a full key from the whole params without limit**